 - 11.8.1.
 The approval authority will not authorize travel or per diem for teleworking.
 (T-2) - 11.8.2.
-Before beginning a project, approval authorities may authorize reimbursement for incidental and minor out-of-pocket expenses (e.g., postage, long distance telephone calls, consumable supplies).
-They should include a statement in the teleworking agreement allowing the reservist to use the Optional Form 1164.
-The normal procedures and dollar limits associated with the Optional Form 1164 apply.
-(T-3)
+Before beginning a project, approval authorities must authorize reimbursement for incidental and minor out-of-pocket expenses (e.g., postage, long distance telephone calls, consumable supplies).
+(T-3) They should include a statement in the teleworking agreement allowing the reservist to use the OF 1164.
+The normal procedures and dollar limits associated with the OF 1164 apply.